Altuve and Javier lead Astros to 8-5 win at Rangers as Houston closes to 2-1 in ALCS

 Alvarez was hit by a 89 mph cutter on his left foot to start that frame, struggling Kyle Tucker walked and Mauricio Dubón loaded the bases with a single.
 Alvarez came home as Scherzer bounced a wild pitch off Jonah Heim’s mitt and Maldonado, the No. 9 batter, followed with his big hit

 Altuve, who went deep five times in that September series, homered leading off the third.
-José Abreu doubled on the first pitch in the fourth and scored a single by Dubón for a 5-0 lead.
+José Abreu doubled on the first pitch in the fourth and made it 5-0 when he scored on a single by Dubón, who had three hits.

-When Scherzer got to the dugout and stopped on the steps after those consecutive Ks, there was a brief conversation with manager Bruce Bochy, who at one point motioned toward the Rangers bullpen in right-center.

-“He’s going to be a little rusty, it’s been a month since he’s been out there.
-But overall I was really pleased with the stuff,” Bochy said.
-“It’s only going to get better with him.
-But just made some mistakes there, they got the big two-out hit early, the wild pitch and then the two-out hit.”

-The 39-year-old Scherzer, a trade-deadline acquisition from the Mets, gave up five runs and five hits.
+The 39-year-old Scherzer, a trade-deadline acquisition from the Mets, gave up five runs and five hits in taking the loss.

 Scherzer was dealing with forearm tightness six weeks ago when he allowed seven runs — all on three homers — over three innings in the Astros’ 12-3 win that wrapped up that September series.
 He threw 5 1/3 scoreless innings six days later, on Sept.
 12 at Toronto, before going on the injured list because of the shoulder strain.

-Javier was done after rookie Evan Carter’s hard two-out liner to right in the sixth, a ball that sailed over Tucker’s head to the wall after being misplayed into a double by the Gold Glove finalist.
+The last batter Javier faced was rookie Evan Carter, whose hard two-out liner to right sailed over Tucker’s head to the wall after being misplayed into a double by the Gold Glove finalist.
 Hector Neris then replaced Javier, and the inning ended with a defensive gem.

 Left-fielder Michael Brantley, a 36-year-old five-time All-Star who returned in August after missing 14 months with a shoulder injury, sprinted more than 80 feet to make a diving catch in the gap and take an extra-base hit away from Adolis García.